feranmiba/vortexis/documentation.md

 - Added the new icons
 - Worked on the padding and margin for both particpants and submission page
 - worked on the different icons
+- Added a new api to get current countries available in order to use it to filtering
+- Fixed the visibility functionality
+- Implement multiple email components